LargeFishPKU/paper_records/README.md

 **Note: 11-20 mainly focus on anchor-free methods**
 11.Feature Selective Anchor-Free Module for Single-Shot Object Detection
 12.Segmentation Is All You Need
 13.Bottom-up Object Detection by Grouping Extreme and Center Points
+21.Libra R-CNN: Towards Balanced Learning for Object Detection